-- Cull it all together to create a content plan that will rock!
+- Put it all together to create a content plan that will rock!

 Think of the accounts you personally follow.
 What do they have in common?
 All of them have something to tell you, and it’s not just that jeans are 20% off.
-They use pictures and texts to tell the story, and you feel like part of it.
+They use pictures and text to craft a story and make you feel like you are a part of it.

 To gain and retain followers, you need to form a connection that goes beyond people just being interested in your updates.
-You’re competing to appear alongside people’s closest friends and people they care to see the news from first!
+After all, you’re competing for space alongside your follower’s closest friends and the people they care to see the news from first!

 There are many ways you can shape your story.
 Try to find answers to these questions to get started: